How to Prepare Rabbit Nesting Box? (Super Easy Way)

 A plastic nesting box is suitable for the small to medium size rabbit.
 Please make sure that the quality of the plastic is good while buying.
 Otherwise, your bunny will destroy it.

-How to Prepare a rabbit Nesting Box?
+How to Prepare a Rabbit Nesting Box?

 Now come to the point.
-Here is the step by step process to make a rabbit nesting box.
+Here is the step-by-step process to make a rabbit nesting box.

 Clean and disinfect the nesting box